davideger/blog/microbenchmarks/heartbreak.md

 Native Python code is slow, but using specialized libraries make it even faster than C++.

-Hearing all of this made me wonderfully optimistic, especially after running a couple of microbenchmarks to verify that some of my inner loops were *2x faster* using some of these new fancy fast libraries.
+Hearing all of this made me wonderfully optimistic, especially after running a couple of microbenchmarks to verify that some of my inner loops were *2x faster* using some fancy new libraries.
 The 💔 part came when I tried to actually *convert my code* and got *2x slower results*.

 > **But why didn't you just...?**  If you think this to yourself below,